 When theft of prescription pads is suspected, physicians should contact the CMPA and consult any guidance or policies from their College.
 Physicians may consider notifying the police of the loss.
 When speaking to the police, physicians should be careful not to identify any individual patient, while providing the necessary details about the incident.

 If a pharmacist or other practitioner notifies a physician of a patient attempting to obtain controlled drugs from various doctors (double-doctoring), the physician may consider discussing the matter with the patient if doing so does not put the physician or others at risk.
-Physicians may need to consult with the other treating doctors, but broader notification to pharmacies or the police could breach doctor-patient confidentiality.
+Physicians may need to consult with other treating doctors, but broader notification to pharmacies or the police could breach doctor-patient confidentiality.
 If physicians are suspicious about a patient’s access to drugs from other practitioners, prior to prescribing or renewing a prescription, physicians may ask the patient if they have sought or obtained a controlled drug from another physician in the past 30 days.
-Under the federal Controlled Drugs and Substances Act1, it is an offence for a patient to fail to disclose this information to a physician.

 CMPA members are encouraged to contact the CMPA for further guidance before volunteering information to the police.